 Background and Objectives

-Stage Beyond is an award winning Theatre Company for young adults with learning disabilities based in the North West and owned and controlled by people with learning disabilities.
+Stage Beyond is an award-winning Theatre Company for young adults with learning disabilities based in the North West and driven by the company members.
 The organisation was founded in 2002 and was primarily formed to address the lack of arts provision for those with learning disabilities.

 Stage Beyond portrays sensitive work about issues such as relationships, sexuality, coming of age and independence.
 We also offer our members the opportunity to benefit from sustained training in a wide range of theatre disciplines, as well as offering audiences the chance to see and engage with theatre created by people with learning disabilities.